tyler-ingebrand/NeuralODEFunctionEncoder/README.md

 The main required packages are torch, numpy, gymnasium[mujoco], and safe-control-gym.

-The following are the dependencies for the environment in the experiments:
+The following are the dependencies for the environment in the experiments, although this repo should not be too sensitive to exact versions:
 ```
 Package                    Version
 -------------------------- -----------